pubky/atomicity/readme.md

 To find routes from one user to another, we can follow this naive approach:

-1. Everyone that is ready for routing publishes their immediate channels on a specific Slashtags repo.
+1. Everyone that is ready for routing publishes their immediate channels on a specific Pubky repo.
 2. Routers crawl the network(s) and index all the routes for every node to every other node
 3. Routers announce themselves on a well-known hardcoded infohash on mainline
 4. If you want to make a transaction, you find a bunch of Routers from Mainline (see [BEP_0005](https://www.bittorrent.org/beps/bep_0005.html) get_peers), and cross your fingers that one of them is an honest router, not just spam.